hathora/builder/docs/deploy.md

 The `server` directory is a self contains backend application that can be deployed to any cloud server or application hosting environment.

-For typescript backends, the two files inside the `server` directory are `index.mjs` and `.env`.
-Two requirements for running the backend are:
+For typescript backends, the only file inside the `server` directory is `index.mjs`.
+The two requirements for running the backend are:

 - node.js must be installed
 - the `DATA_DIR` environment variable must be set to the path where Hathora should write its data files